 The project aims to combine the efforts of private entrepreneurs and local communities to develop the economic potential of the Issyk-Kul region by producing goods using existing local resources.

 KGC re-launched (started co-funding again) the project in 2016.
 Small business model through OVOP approach in Issyk-Kul oblast has already been established in the frame of JICA OVOP project.

 Target group and area: Community Based Organizations (CBO) focused on felt production in Djety-Oguz and Ton regions.
 The project has potential to become self-sustainable and successful in contributing towards SME development in the region.
 Currently, there are 8 production facilities running as part of the community development projects launched by Kumtor Gold Company.
 The above facilities have earned more than US $46,000 in profit from March to July 2020.

-Current results in 2019:
+Current results in 2020:

 The project focuses on supporting agricultural development.
 The government is also emphasizing expanding arable land.
 According to expert estimates, the total area of arable land in the country could potentially be doubled with sufficient investment.

 The main goals of our investments are:

 (1) To increase irrigation water volume and to significantly expand areas under irrigation